dahrs/OSTI/README.md

 For source and target files containing 900 sentences each, the running time can take up to 5 minutes (measured on a personal computer with 30Gb of RAM, a 12-core CPU and a GeForce GT 1030 GPU) depending on the aligner and classifier used.

 After *main.py* finishes running, an early version of the final tmx will appear in the specified location (*tmp/aligned.tmx* by default) and an html file will be created in the specified location (*html/index.html* by default).
 The user can then open the html file (with the web browser of his/her choice) to verify the accuracy of the classification and correct it if needed.
+The check-boxes in the *Index* column (left) allow to select and deselect by row and the check-boxes in the *Comment* column (right) allow to select and unselect all rows with the same annotation/class.
 A button on the bottom of the html page will allow to save the final tmx file to the location of his/her choice.

 ![User html platform](./paper/visual.png)